A fact that is in issue can be proved in two ways:

 When the case against an accused person rests substantially upon circumstantial evidence, the jury cannot return a verdict of guilty unless the circumstances exclude any reasonable hypothesis other than the guilt of the accused (Peacock v R (1911) 13 CLR 619; Barca v R (1975) 133 CLR 82; Chamberlain v R (No 2) (1984) 153 CLR 521; Doney v R (1990) 171 CLR 207; R v Allen VSCA 97).

-This is because a reasonable doubt will necessarily arise where any other inference consistent with innocence is reasonably open on the evidence (Shepherd v R (1990) 170 CLR 573; Doney v R (1990) 171 CLR 207).
+This is because a reasonable doubt will necessarily arise where any other inference consistent with innocence is reasonably open on the evidence (Shepherd v The Queen (1990) 170 CLR 573; Doney v R (1990) 171 CLR 207).

 So if the jury finds that an inference or hypothesis consistent with innocence is open on the evidence, they must give the accused the benefit of the doubt necessarily created by that circumstance and acquit him or her (Knight v R (1992) 175 CLR 495).